Montreal: Société de transport de Montréal

 The Metro was inaugurated in 1966 and has 68 stations on four lines.
-It is Canada's busiest subway system in total daily passenger usage, serving 1,050,800 passengers on an average weekday (as of Q1 2010).
+Total daily passengers is 1,050,800 passengers on an average weekday (as of Q1 2010).
 Each station was designed by different architects with individual themes and features original artwork, and the trains run on rubber tires, making the system quieter than most.
 The project was initiated by Montreal Mayor Jean Drapeau, who later brought the Summer Olympic Games to Montreal in 1976.
 The Metro system has long had a station on the South Shore in Longueuil, and in 2007 was extended to the city of Laval, north of Montreal, with three new stations.
-The metro has recently been modernizing its trains, purchasing new Azur models with inter-connected wagons.
+Starting in 2019, the metro has been modernizing its trains, running new Azur models with inter-connected wagons.

 Air

 Montreal has two international airports, one for passengers only, the other for cargo.
 Pierre Elliott Trudeau International Airport (also known as Dorval Airport) in the City of Dorval serves all commercial passenger traffic and is the headquarters of Air Canada and Air Transat.
 To the north of the city is Montreal Mirabel International Airport in Mirabel, which was envisioned as Montreal's primary airport but which now serves cargo flights along with MEDEVACs and general aviation and some passenger services.
 In 2018, Trudeau was the third busiest airport in Canada by passenger traffic and aircraft movements, handling 19.42 million passengers, and 240,159 aircraft movements.
 With 63% of its passengers being on non-domestic flights it has the largest percentage of international flights of any Canadian airport.

 It is one of Air Canada's major hubs and operates on average approximately 2,400 flights per week between Montreal and 155 destinations, spread on five continents.

 Airlines servicing Trudeau offer year-round non-stop flights to five continents, namely Africa, Asia, Europe, North America and South America.
 It is one of only two airports in Canada with direct flights to five continents or more.